Starring: Olivia Schlueter-Corey, Deborah Jensen, Brian Monahan

-Impressively creepy with a good build-up, the short had everything a good slasher/horror film is supposed to be, including some fairly acceptable casts with modest acting, a grindhouse atmosphere, tension filled scares, and a menacing looking killer.
+Impressively creepy with a good build-up, the short has everything a good slasher film is supposed to have, including some fairly acceptable casts with modest acting, a grindhouse atmosphere, tension filled scares, and a menacing looking killer.

 The film showcased a rare variation of a typical slasher film trope, mainly the fact that the killer here prefers to use a gun with a silencer rather than a bladed weapon or a blunt object.
-An atypical choice, but works none the less considering how well the direction was.
-The twists works in a way that it's creepy since we never expected whoever was behind that mask, and with no clear indication to why he's doing all this, his complete silence during his killing spree is no short of unnerving.
+An atypical choice, but works none the less considering how well the direction is.
+The twists are done in a way of total ambiguity as it could have been anyone behind the killer's mask and with no clear indication to why they're doing all this, their complete silence during his killing spree is no short of unnerving.

-Despite some cues from dead teenager flicks, it's not overly exploitive with its tameness, but as long as the story is worthily creepy, I can overlook lack of T&A and gore anytime.
-Plus considering to what the crew had to work with, I find Forest Fall a passable project made just to entertain.
+Despite some cues from dead teenager flicks, the film is not overly exploitive considering its tameness and as long as the story is worthily creepy, I can overlook a slasher flick's lack of T&A and gore anytime.
+With what little the crew had to work with, both budget and in concept as a part of its production's gimmick, I find Forest Fall a passable project made just to entertain.

 Open horror or slasher fans alike who can appreciate a good flow, be sure to check out this when you have the time.
 It's worth a good viewing.